tamulemon/bmp_transformation/readme.txt

 > test.js -- written by Meng Chen
 contains the test for the two main module: read_bmp_async_export and convert_buffer_to_bmp.
 Run the test will create a new img in the current working dir 'testimg.bmp'

+> change_palette_img.js — written by Meng Chen
+change the palette color of an imag with palette version.
+Swap blue and red channel.
+Work directly off of buffer.
+Doesn’t involve modules.